Anaphylaxis signs and symptoms

 Allergy versus anaphylaxis

-An allergic reaction occurs when our immune system reacts to something that is usually considered harmless, such as a certain food, pollen, dust mites, insect bites or latex.1
+An allergic reaction occurs when our immune system reacts to something that is usually considered harmless to most people, such as a certain food, pollen, dust mites, insect bites or latex.1

-Anaphylaxis is the most severe form of allergic reaction and can be life-threatening, because it involves the respiratory system (our ability to breathe) and the cardiovascular system (heart and blood pressure), and it should always be treated as an emergency.1,2
+Anaphylaxis is the most severe form of allergic reaction and can be life-threatening, because it affects the respiratory system (our ability to breathe) and the cardiovascular system (heart and blood pressure), so it should always be treated as an emergency.1,2

 Mild to moderate allergic reaction